silnrsi/pysilfont/docs/parameters.md

 ## Adding another parameter or class
 If there was a need to add another parameter or class, all that should be needed is to add that to defparams in the \_\_init\_\_() of parameters() in core.py.
 Ensure the new parameter is case-insensitively unique.

-If a class was Ufont-specific and needed to be supported within lib.plist, then ufo.py would also need updating to handle that similarly to how it now handles outparams.
+If a class was Ufont-specific and needed to be supported within lib.plist, then ufo.py would also need updating to handle that similarly to how it now handles outparams and ufometadata.